Netanyahu warns Gaza civilians after Israel destroys apartment block

-GAZA/JERUSALEM Prime Minister Benjamin Netanyahu warned Palestinian civilians on Sunday to leave immediately any site where militants are operating, one day after Israel flattened a 13-storey apartment block in Gaza.
+GAZA/JERUSALEM Prime Minister Benjamin Netanyahu warned Palestinian civilians on Sunday to leave immediately any site where militants are operating, one day after Israel flattened a 13-story apartment block in Gaza.

 "I call on the inhabitants of Gaza to evacuate immediately from every site from which Hamas is carrying out terrorist activity.
 Every one of these places is a target for us," Netanyahu said in public remarks at a cabinet meeting.

-With no end in sight to fighting in its seventh week, Netanyahu's tough talk seemed to indicate a move towards bolder strikes against Hamas targets in densely populated neighbourhoods, even at the risk of raising more international alarm.
+With no end in sight to fighting in its seventh week, Netanyahu's tough talk seemed to indicate a move toward bolder strikes against Hamas targets in densely populated neighborhoods, even at the risk of raising more international alarm.

-Hours after Netanyahu spoke, a cluster of 10 homes, one belonging to a Hamas member, was destroyed in an air strike in the southern Gaza town of Khan Younis, neighbours said.
+Hours after Netanyahu spoke, a cluster of 10 homes, one belonging to a Hamas member, was destroyed in an air strike in the southern Gaza town of Khan Younis, neighbors said.

 Ten people were wounded by flying debris, but no fatalities were reported.
-Neighbours said about 10 minutes before the attack, a warning missile was fired and residents fled.
+Neighbors said about 10 minutes before the attack, a warning missile was fired and residents fled.

 In Gaza City, an Israeli strike on a car killed Mohammed al-Ghoul, described by the Israeli military as a Hamas official responsible for "terror fund transactions".